ayshiff/my-open-source-journey/docs/apple-swift-nio#1692.md

 ### Current behavior

-Currently a user can create a `SocketAddress` from a string representation of an IP address.
+Currently a user can create a `SocketAddress` (represent a socket address to which we may want to connect) from a string representation of an IP address.
 That would be good if we had helpers to create it from packed byte representation.

 :::note Issue link